352Media/intercom-to-sheets/readme.md

 # Intercom to Google Sheets
-The easiest way to track changes in your Intercom segments over time - contained entirely in Google Sheets.
+The easy way to track changes in your Intercom segments over time - contained entirely in Google Sheets.

 ## Two Options for Setting Up: Duplicate or Start Fresh
 #### Duplicate